nocrizwang/OnionPIR/note&analysis/Comparison.md

 #### Disadvantage:

-Twice slower than the normal index-based PIR scheme.
+2 or 3 $\times$ slower than the normal index-based PIR scheme.

 ### SparsePIR based on Onion

-TODO:

 ### ChalametPIR Using Key-value Filter